fujkani/ebookapi/README.md

 # eBook REST API with Node Express, Okta Authentication, ErdLab DRM

-This API handles secure requests for Book Publishers and eStore alike.
+This Sample API handles secure requests for Book Publishers and eStore alike.
 It uses open source DRM technology from ErdLab, https://www.edrlab.org/

+It's using Okta authentication the secure the endpoints and as such requires an account with Okta from a dev authentication server I have put together under: https://dev-998545.okta.com/

 For Book Publishers: